 - Designers, engineers and builders, air leakage testers (front-runners and associations/networks)

 - Research and technical centres

-It is clear that awareness raising is key in the start up phase, whereas in time the emphasis should move to providing the appropriate support tools and getting the knowledge into the market.
+It is clear that awareness raising is a key element, as is the development of appropriate support tools and getting the knowledge into the market.